mcpython4-coding/Documentation/mcpython/server/worldgen/biome/BiomeHandler.md

                 biomes: typing.Dict[str, typing.Dict[int, str]],
                 ) -> str:

-            gets an biome with given info
+            Gets an biome with given info
-            :param landmass: the landmass to choise from
+            :param landmass: the landmass to chose from
             :param select_value: an value with which the system decides which biome to select, value from 0. - 1.
             :param temperature: the temperature to use
             :param biomes: the biomes to select from